 21st – 27th January marks Cervical Cancer Prevention Week.
 If you are female and between the ages of 25-64, you should have been invited to have your routine cervical screening, also known as a smear test.
 These are every 3 years if you’re between 25-49, then every 5 years after the age of 50.
 But what is Cervical Cancer?
 What’s a smear test?
 What makes this so important?
-Whether you’re overdue or you’re due your first screening, Assured Pharmacy are here to answer any questions you may have about Cervical Cancer Week.
+Whether you’re overdue or you’re due for your first screening, Assured Pharmacy is here to answer any questions you may have about Cervical Cancer Week.

 What is cervical cancer?

 Cervical cancer mainly affects sexually active women between the ages of 30-45, however, there’s no harm getting a headstart if need be.
 The cervix is the lower part of the womb, leading to the vagina.
 Cervical cancer begins to develop here, where abnormal cells can grow and cause problems.

 The HPV virus is the cause of a high majority of cervical cancer cases.
 This is a very common virus among sexually active people and is often treated before it causes any major, long-term concerns.
 It will infect most sexually active people in their lifetime, but our immune systems will treat it on its own.

 Pre-cancerous conditions such as cervical intraepithelial neoplasia (CIN) or cervical glandular intraepithelial neoplasia (CGIN) can also potentially cause cervical cancer.
 However, these conditions take years to develop and will be detected during cervical screening.
 They can often be treated fairly easily once detected.